BulgariaDestinationsPlaces

 Top 10 Monasteries to Visit in Bulgaria

-With its rich history and diverse culture, this European country offers some of the most remarkable monastic experiences in Europe.
-Here’s a list of the top 10 monasteries you should visit when you’re in Bulgaria.
+With its rich history and diverse culture, this European country offers some of Europe’s most remarkable monastic experiences.
+Here’s a list of the top 10 monasteries you should visit in Bulgaria.

 Top Monasteries to Visit in Bulgaria